slacy/openmusictheory.github.io/basicNotation.md

 **Ledger lines**

 When the music's range exceeds what can be written on the staff, extra lines are drawn so that we can still clearly read the pitch.
-These extra lines are called *ledger lines.*
+These extra lines are called *ledger lines.* In the example below, From Haydn's Piano Sonata in G (Hob.
+XVI: 39), Ab5 occurs just above the treble staff in the right hand, and G3 and B3 occur just below the treble staff in the left hand.

 <img src ="Graphics/ledgerLines.png" width="80%" height="80%">

 **Accidentals**

+Accidentals are used to indicate when a pitch has been raised or lowered.
+They are written to the *left* of the pitch.